 My sweet friend, we serve the God who is The Promise Keeper.
 He always keeps His Word.
 He doesn’t direct us to do things He doesn’t intend for us to do.

 He promised that Abraham would be the father of many nations and so he was.
 God used unlikely circumstances, but He kept His promise.
+Because God cannot lie.

 God promised that David would be king and even though he faced a giant and a crazy king and men with agendas to take his life, God kept His promise and David was established.
+Because God cannot lie.

 We serve the Lord who stood with the men in the fiery furnace, closed the mouths of the lions, delivered food in the desert via ravens, rescued His children from the vice grip of a heart-hardened pharaoh, and ultimately sent His only Son to ransom you and me and anyone else who would hear His call.